guixiaojia/improve-shot/README.md

 ## Train & Validation

 ```
-python main.py
+python main.py  # The hyperparameters inside main.py are default values, those can be adjusted in your Preference.
 ```

-The hyperparameters in the main.py are default values, it can be adjusted in your Preference.
+## Contact Us
+Email: guijiajia@stumail.ysu.edu.cn